 All birches need a regular supply of moisture and nutrients; they are generally too greedy for lawns.
 Nor should they be planted on a patio or where cars will be parked beneath them, since they are all susceptible to aphids that drip honeydew.
 Bronze birch borer can be a problem in the northern Rocky Mountain states; leaf miners in the Pacific Northwest.
 Pruned established trees just to remove weak, damaged, or dead growth.
-To minimize sap bleed, pruned in summer or early fall in mildwinter areas; where temperatures remain below freezing, kept waiting until end of January.Betula occidentalis
+To minimize sap bleed, prune in summer or early fall in mild-winter areas; where temperatures remain below freezing, wait until the end of January.Betula occidentalis

 Native to stream banks from Alaska to Oregon, east to Colorado.
-Shrubby; usually grows 12 to 15 ft. tall and wide.
+Shrubby; usually grows 12–15 ft. tall and wide.
 Smooth, shiny, cinnamon brown bark.
 Ovate leaves 2 in. long.

 Grows along the shores of southeastern Alaska, south into Canada and parts of the Pacific Northwest an...